 Given the demographics of street crime, driven by vastly different rates of out-of wedlock childbearing, an alteration in white–black population ratios will inevitably affect crime rates.
 And the demographic numbers are startling.
 In Brooklyn’s Bedford-Stuyvesant neighborhood, for example, the number of white residents rose 1,235 percent from 2000 to 2015, while the black population decreased by 17 percent, reports City Lab.
 In Bushwick, Brooklyn, the number of whites rose 610 percent over that same decade and a half; the black population was down 22 percent.
 Central Harlem’s white population rose 846 percent; the black share dropped 10 percent.
-In 2000, whites were about three-quarters of the black population in Brownsville-Ocean Hill; by 2015, there were twice as many whites as blacks.
-In 2000, whites were one-third of the black population in Crown Heights North and Prospect Heights; now they exceed the black population by 20,000.
+The white share of the population rose 273 percent in Brownsville-Ocean Hill from 2000 to 2015; in Crown Heights North and Prospect Heights, it rose 203 percent, while the black population dropped 23 percent.

 But it would be foolish to gamble that CompStat and gentrification can overcome the loss of public order maintenance.
 The next mayor—polling data favor de Blasio’s reelection—should demand that district attorneys again punish fare-beating, the key gateway to criminality in the subways.
 No mugger uses a MetroCard.
 And the sight of youths jumping turnstiles sends a clear signal that lawful authority is breaking down underground, leading to more crime.